karmon94/expense-tracker/README.md

 This project if an expense tracker app demo

-## Available Scripts
+## Intructions for usage

+Download .zip or clone project.

-In the project directory, you can run:
+In the project directory run:

+### `npm install`

+Then run:

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+The expense tracker has 3 demo expenses added, you can add more expenses.

+Click on the plus button (+) to add more expenses.

+You can change between tabs and see total expenses by category.